vinayreddygujjula/44643Sec03Team03Spring2024FinalProject/README.md

 - User will able to check the bill and checkout.

 #### Status
-- 03/08/2024 - Developed UI and navigation for login, signup and home screens
+- 03/29/2024 - Developed UI and navigation for Pets screen
+- 03/29/2024 - added login and sign up validations